CindyKiran/todo-eleven/README.md

 2. mysql-connector-java
 3. spring-boot-starter-data-jpa
 4. h2

-(check maven respository online to copy and past the code)
+Check [maven respository online](https://mvnrepository.com/) to copy and past the valid depenency code
 * To start, type the following command: `mvn spring-boot:run` It should now run successfully